ggplot(data = adip, aes(x = treatment, y = adiponectin)) +

 Adiponectin secretion

 Adiponectin is exclusively secreted from adipose tissue and modulates a number of metabolic processes.
 Nicotinic acid can affect adiponectin secretion.
-3T3-L1 adipocytes were treated with nicotinic acid or with a control treatment and adiponectin concentration (pg/mL) measured.
+3T3-L1 adipocytes were treated with nicotinic acid or with a control treatment and adiponectin concentration (pg/mL) measured in the medium.
 The data are in adipocytes.txt.
-Each row represents an independent sample of adipocytes and the first column gives the concentration adiponectin and the second column indicates whether they were treated with nicotinic acid or not.
+Each row represents an independent sample of adipocytes and the first column gives the concentration of adiponectin and the second column indicates whether they were treated with nicotinic acid or not (the control).

 Do a quick plot of the data: